 Useful travel gifts

-Even though I’m technically an expat I still find myself travelling a lot of the time.
+Even though I’m technically an expat and have been living in one spot for over a year now I still find myself travelling a lot of the time.
 One of the exciting parts about basing yourself overseas is being able to explore the area around your new home.
 Here are some useful travel gifts for your expat friend or family member who is still getting to know their new area, and travelling often.

 Some options are: